 During her summers, Ms. Lane has participated in the Aspen Music Festival and School, MusicAlp, and Gargilesse International Harp Academy, where has had the privilege of working with harpists such as Nancy Allen, Deborah Hoffman, Marie-Pierre Langlamet, Isabelle Perrin, Fabrice Pierre, Kathy Kienzle, and Gilian Benet.

 Last year she performed Debussy’s Danse Sacrée et Danse Profane with the Koninklijke Muziekkapel van de Gidsen in Brussels’ historic Grande Salle.
-Previously, she was runner-up for ASTA’s National Solo Competition for Harp, a prizewinner for the Pittsburgh Concert Society, Tuesday Musical Club Scholarship, Keynotes Scholarship, and Duquesne Young Artist Competition, and a finalist for national competitions such as the Anne Adams Awards and the American Harp Society Competitions.
+Previously, she was runner-up for ASTA’s National Solo Competition for Harp, a prizewinner for the Pittsburgh Concert Society, Friends of the Minnesota Orchestra Young Artist Competition, Tuesday Musical Club Scholarship, Keynotes Scholarship, and Duquesne Young Artist Competition, and a finalist for national competitions such as the Anne Adams Awards and the American Harp Society Competitions.